or send an e-mail to email@example.com

 Try again.
 Make sure to hold your smartphone long enough and close enough to the terminal.
 Don't let your smartphone go into sleep mode.

-Android, Android Pay and Google are registered trademarks of Google Inc.
+Android, Google Pay and Google are registered trademarks of Google Inc.